BoltzExchange/boltz-backend/docs/index.md

   a single plain-text file, suitable for loading into a model's context.
 - Per-page Markdown sources: append `.md` to any page URL (for example `/api-v2.md` or `/lifecycle.md`) to get the raw Markdown.
+- **Do not integrate the REST API directly; use an [officially supported SDK](/libraries).** The SDKs handle the cryptography, swap state machine, and fund-recovery edge cases that hand-rolled integrations get wrong.